Contrast-Security-OSS/docs/content/installation/java/server/CloudFoundry.md

 * [Cloud Foundry Java Buildpack](https://github.com/cloudfoundry/java-buildpack/), version 3.19+ or version 4.2+
 * [IBM Liberty Buildpack](https://github.com/cloudfoundry/ibm-websphere-liberty-buildpack), version 2.7.0.2+

-> **Note:** If you're using the offline variant of the buildpack, you won't be able to override the version of the agent  being used by the application because the dependencies are already bundled inside the buildpack.
+> **Note:** If you're using the offline version of the buildpack, you won't be able to override the version of the agent being used by the application; the dependencies are already bundled inside the buildpack.

-If you're using a buildpack that predates (and doesn't include) Contrast Security Framework support, you can add framework support with minimal effort; however, it requires making the appropriate changes to your forked buildpack.
+If you're using a buildpack that predates (and doesn't include) Contrast Security framework support, you can add framework support with minimal effort; however, you must make the appropriate changes to your forked buildpack.

 ## Contrast Security Framework Support

-The Contrast Security Agent Framework takes care of automatically downloading the latest Contrast agent and creating a configuration file.
+The Contrast Security agent framework takes care of automatically downloading the latest Contrast agent and creating a configuration file.
+The buildpack detect script prints tags to standard output.

 <table>
   <tr>
     <td><strong>Detection Criterion</strong></td><td>Existence of a single bound Contrast service.
-The existence of an Contrast service defined by the <a href="http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES"><code>VCAP_SERVICES</code></a> payload containing a service name, label or tag with <code>contrast-security</code> as a substring.
+The existence of an Contrast service defined by the <a href="http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES">VCAP_SERVICES</a> payload containing a service name, label or tag with <code>contrast-security</code> as a substring.
 </td>
   </tr>
 </table>

-Tags are printed to standard output by the buildpack detect script.

 ### User-Provided Service

-When binding Contrast Security using a user-provided service, it must have a name or tag with `contrast-security` in it.
+When binding Contrast Security using a user-provided service, it must have a name or tag that includes `contrast-security`.
 The credential payload must contain the following entries:

 | Name | Description
 | ---- | -----------